sannatiihonen/sannatiihonen.github.io/_posts/2015-11-26-enemman-ketteraa-mindfulnessia-vahemman-multitaskingia.md

 # Defines the layout for permalinked posts
 layout: default
 # Title which is used for social media, feeds, etc.
-title: Enemmän ketterää mindfulnessia, vähemmän multitaskingia
+title: Enemmän ketterää mindfulnessia, vähemmän sekavaa multitaskingia
 # Summary is a short (1 or 2 sentences) summary, for social media
-summary:
+summary: Kirjoitus siitä, miten kokeilimme kanban-taulua HR-tiimissä ja miten se onnistui.
 # Tags to group posts, comma-separated (like this: tag1,tag2,tag3)
 tags: kanban,työhyvinvointi
 # Author name